Global leadership development | About us | News | Blog | Contact us

 Vice-Chancellor, University of the Witwatersrand, South

-The third key partner is the sponsor.
-They provide funding for the
+The third key partner is the Corporate Partner.
+They provide

 provide Group Mentors and speakers.
 This last - far from being